-There has been accreditation in the medical laboratory sector since the 1990s.
-Prior to the transition to ISO 15189:2012 and accreditation by UKAS in the UK, laboratories performing testing for the purpose of clinical diagnosis were accredited by Clinical Pathology Accreditation (CPA).
+Accreditation has been active in the medical laboratory sector since the 1990s.
+Prior to accreditation in the UK being awarded by UKAS and the transition to ISO 15189:2012, laboratories performing testing for the purpose of clinical diagnosis were accredited by Clinical Pathology Accreditation (CPA).

 To support CPA, the Professional Advisory Committee (PAC) was formed to provide necessary, clinical, professional and technical input into CPA accreditation and ensure assessments were suitably informed and up to date.
 Initially, the PAC had decision making responsibilities for CPA accreditation as well as providing advice on current developments.